 Sexual Assaults should be reported to the law enforcement agency having jurisdiction over the location where the crime occurred.
-Sexual assaults that occur on campus or any property owned or utilized by the Redwoods Community College District should also be reported to the College of the Redwoods Police Department.
-When the crime occurs off campus, College of the Redwoods Police Department will assist the victim by facilitating contact with the law enforcement agency having jurisdiction over the location where the crime occurred.
+Sexual assaults that occur on campus or any property owned or utilized by the Redwoods Community College District should also be reported to the College of the Redwoods Public Safety Department.
+When the crime occurs off-campus, the College of the Redwoods Public Safety Department will assist the victim by facilitating contact with the law enforcement agency having jurisdiction over the location where the crime occurred.